wf8/sumac/src/README.md

 SUMAC works on OSX and Linux.
 Windows is not currently supported.

-[USEARCH bug 9.15](http://www.drive5.com/usearch/manual/bugs.html) will cause USEARCH to crash during a SUMAC run.
+:exclamation: [USEARCH bug 9.15](http://www.drive5.com/usearch/manual/bugs.html) will cause USEARCH to crash during a SUMAC run.
-This bug affects USEARCH v9.2.64 and v9.0.2132.
+This bug affects USEARCH versions v9.2.64 and v9.0.2132.
 Please ensure you use a different version of USEARCH with SUMAC.
+Until a new version is released use v8.1 which you can download [here](http://www.drive5.com/usearch/download.html).

 ### Updates:

+- SUMAC v2.22 updates SUMAC to handle SeqRecord comparisons deprecated in Biopython 1.67.
 - SUMAC v2.21 handles a bug in Biopython's GenBank parsing that could cause SUMAC to crash.
 - SUMAC v2.2 allows multiple taxonomic groups to be searched for (not just a single ingroup and outgroup).
 See manual for details.
 - SUMAC v2.1 greatly improves the handling of taxonomic names, adds the `--min_clusters` flag to set the minimum number of taxa to include in a cluster,